openSUSE/news-o-o/_posts/2023-04-27-leap-micro-54-leap-155-enters-rc.md

 `UUID="881ab56d-d577-4d12-8014-f5a76f3febe6" /srv/nextcloud btrfs noatime 0 0`

-And now let's deploy the NextCloud All in One image.
+And now let's deploy the Nextcloud All in One image.

 Just note that our deployment will survive reboot(s).
 I highly recommend skipping the domain validation (part of the example command), especially with described setup.